aabills/MATLABPlots.jl/README.md

 # MATLABPlots.jl

-This package plots julia variables in matlab.
+This package plots Julia variables in matlab.

 # Installation